All Collections

 FURTHER SCENARIOS AND EXAMPLE ANSWERS

-The customer is asking if you would accept a parent’s or a friend’s ID
+The customer is asking if you (or your substitute) would accept a parent’s or a friend’s ID

 "I must ensure that an age-verified item does not get into the hands of someone underage.
 Hence I must check that you are the person that ordered the item and that the date of birth entered into the app is validated and correct.
 Without confirming this, I will not be able to give you your item(s) and it will be returned back to the place it has been ordered from".